 Baby’s milk or infant formula does not need to be warmed before feeding, but some people like to warm their baby’s bottle.
 If you do decide to warm the bottle, here is advice on how to warm it safely:

-In Hot Tap Water: Place bottle under hot, running tap water until the desired temperature is reached.
+In Hot Tap Water: Place bottle under hot, running tap water until the bottle reaches the desired temperature.
 This should take 1 to 2 minutes.

 On the Stove: Heat water in a pan.
-Remove the pan from the heat and set the bottle in it until it's warm.
+Remove the pan from the heat and set the bottle in the hot water until the bottle is warm.

 When heating baby's milk, always shake the liquid to even out the temperature and test on top of your hand—not the wrist (this is one of the areas least sensitive to heat)—before feeding.
 Milk that's "baby-ready" should feel lukewarm.

 Never heat breast milk or infant formula in the microwave.
-Microwaves heat baby's milk and food unevenly, which results in hot spots that can burn a baby's mouth and throat.
+Microwaves heat baby's milk and formula unevenly, which results in hot spots that can burn a baby's mouth and throat.